Challenger (video game): Levels

 The first level (or "scene") is titled "STOP THE EXPRESS!".
 The villain, Don Waldorado, has abducted Princess Maria, and is escaping on a special express train.
 Challenger heads for the front train car while avoiding Waldorado's cronies, but Waldorado cuts off the connection between the rear train cars and escapes after pushing Challenger off the train.

 The second level is titled "SEARCH PRINCESS!".
-The challenger arrives at Waldorado island in search of the princess, and ventures through an extensive 4-directional scrolling game map.
+Challenger arrives at Waldorado island in search of the princess, and ventures through an extensive 4-directional scrolling game map.
 Entering certain caves or buildings allows the player to advance to the third and fourth levels, but others may be dangerous trap zones which can cause instant death.

 The third level is titled "GET KEYWORD!".
 The princess is now being held captive in a pyramid, and Challenger must gather the three keyword items (a key, a ring, and a crown) that are spread throughout the third level in order to enter the pyramid.
 The level takes place in the inside of a cave, where Challenger must use the gushing fountains of water as steps to cross over to the other side.
 There are several entrances to level 3 located on Waldorado island, so the player can head for the pyramid by going back and forth between the second and third levels.

 The fourth and final level is titled "RESCUE PRINCESS!".
 Challenger arrives at the pyramid after collecting the three key items, and must jump across several dinosaur-shaped rocks to reach the top floor, where he will face Don Waldorado in the final battle.
-The player returns to the first level after the conclusion of the fourth level, and the game's difficulty increases by 2 settings.
+The player returns to the first level after the conclusion of the fourth level, and the difficulty increases by two settings.